 Colours of Hope started out as nothing more than a helping hand of Madrasah Ummul Hasanaat to people in need of Quraans.

-Madrasah Ummul Hasanaat is a private maktab (Islamic tuition establishment) that runs in Newcastle (Northern KZN Province) and Mayfair, Johannesburg (Gauteng Province), officially established in 2006.
-Twin sisters, Muallimah Sa’uda Asmal Ismail and Muallimah Kaashifa Asmal Jamal run each of the maktabs.
-Ummul Hasanaat created its website in March 2009 and had a yearly charitable Quraan distribution.
+Madrasah Ummul Hasanaat is a private maktab (Islamic tuition establishment) that runs in Newcastle (Northern KZN Province) – currently closed – and Mayfair, Johannesburg (Gauteng Province), officially established in 2006.
+Twin sisters, Muallimah Sa’uda Asmal Ismail and Muallimah Kaashifa Asmal Jamal run each of the maktabs. theimagehouse design studio created the Ummul Hasanaat website in March 2009 and had a yearly charitable Quraan distribution.

 Madrasah Ummul Hasanaat had done small charities before on its own, mainly sending Quraans to poor areas in India like Kerala (Aug 2010), Bihar (Nov 2011) and to Ghana (in July 2013).
 The institute had also contributed to local South African causes like the Cii Rose Park Campaign (Oct 2011), the Jamiat KZN camapign- Sierra Leone Quraans (July 2012), etc. albeit small amounts.
 They continued to make small donations to various organisations and causes as well as donations to big organisations for the orphans of Gaza, etc. to name but a few.

 In 2013 Madrasah Ummul Hasanaat decided to create a charitable division, thus named the “Colours of Hope Organisation”.